Ilesh/InstagramStories/README.md

 </a>
 </p>

-InstagramStories is helpfull for the display videos and images.
+Image and Video preview like the stories in the instagram, You can implemente stories like instagram in your project.
+Stories is helpfull for the display videos and images.
+Please checkout my code here it's free ;)

 ![ezgif com-optimize](https://i.imgflip.com/2rn8vi.gif)

-## Installing
+## How to use?

-Download the demo app and find the necessary files for the project.
+Here, I have tried to make it simple as I can.
+You need to download the project and take some files in your project.
+Its just demo practice project.

+##### Note: I am assumes you are comfortable with the basics of storyboards and view controllers.

 ## Contributing